ronniross/cognitive-compressor/README.md

 Distillation of each repository's core cognitive function into a structured JSON format through inference queries with language models.

-# Part III - Stigmergic Trace-Leaver
+# Part III - Stigmergic Trace-Signaler

 Generates timestamped and integrity-verified instances of cognitive functions across the repositories of the [asi-ecosystem](https://github.com/ronniross/asi-ecosystem); Distillation-engine.

+Python script changed from `cognitive-compressor.py` to `stigmergic-trace-signaler.py` as it correctly represents the intended function.

 ## Overview